scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 Process Model Covariance Matrix
 ===============================

 The process covariance matrix for the GPS problem is a block diagonal Matrix, with three identical blocks for the position-velocity pairs and one matrix for the clock-clock drift pair.
+The block diagonal form means that the states are assumed be statistically coupled only in pairs and outside of the pairs uncorrelated.
 In the model of [Brown2012]_ each position-velocity state-pair has two variance terms and one covariance term describing an upper triangle :math:`2\times 2` submatrix